Kapelianovych/couchdb_dart/README.md

 Local documents are no different than normal documents, with the exception that they are not copied to other instances of CouchDB during replication.
 You will interact with them via the `LocalDocumentModel` class.

+### CORS

+If your application aren't on the same origin with CouchDB instance or you using different ports on server, then the remote CouchDB must be configured with the following options:

+    [httpd]
+    enable_cors = true
+    [cors]
+    origins = *
+    credentials = true
+    methods = GET, PUT, POST, HEAD, DELETE, COPY headers = accept, authorization, content-type, origin, referer, x-csrf-token

+(Change these settings either in Fauxton or in the local.ini file).

 ## Usage